Back

 If your reply rates are low but CTR is strong, your CTA might need work.
 High bounce rates?
 Double-check your lists and use tools like Mailgo for verification and warm-up.

-How to Track Email Performance (Step-by-Step)
+How to Track and Measure Email Performance (Step by Step)

 A one-time campaign or a long-term outreach effort can both teach you what’s working and what needs to change.